 Walking the mystical path with practical feet...

 Grateful seeing is the ability to look first for what is good and working in our lives without minimizing or denying the hardships or challenges that are also present.
-Many traditional societies hold the perspective, or world-view, that what has been given to us ultimately ignites growth and strengthens us.
-Individuals who are viewed as seers in indigenous societies are highly respected, honored, and valued for their gifts of insight, vision, and grateful seeing.
-The Maasai of East Africa, for example, call their seers diviners, ones who perceive in the seen and unseen worlds that which is divine and good.
-We, too, can learn to be seers—seers of the blessings, learnings, mercies, and protections that surround us everyday.
+Many traditional societies hold the perspective, or worldview, that what has been given to us ultimately ignites growth and strengthens us.
+Individuals who are viewed as seers in Indigenous societies are highly respected, honored, and valued for their gifts of insight, vision, and grateful seeing.
+The Maasai of East Africa, for example, call their seers diviners, ones who perceive in the seen and unseen worlds, that which is divine and good.
+We, too, can learn to be seers––seers of the blessings, learnings, mercies, and protections that are ever present on a daily basis.

-Emmet Fox, a scientist, philosopher, and spiritual teacher, reminds us that “Errors of thought, word, and deed are worked out and satisfied under the Law, but the good goes on forever, unchanged and undimmed by time.”
-Dacher Keltner, a researcher at the University of California, Berkeley and author of Born to Be Good: The Science of a Meaningful Life, demonstrates that the intrinsic value that lies within the human spirit is not only to be a good human being, but to foster more goodness and well-being for others in meaningful ways.
+Emmet Fox, a scientist, philosopher, and spiritual teacher, reminds us that, “Errors of thought, word, and deed are worked out and satisfied under the law, that the good goes on forever, unchanged and undimmed by time.”
+Dacher Keltner, a researcher at the University of California, Berkeley, and author of Born to be Good: The Science of a Meaningful Life, demonstrates that the intrinsic value that lies within the human spirit is not only to be a good human being, but to foster more goodness and well-being for others in meaningful ways.
 His research also indicates that the good that occurs in our lives, whether we have extended it or received it, is far more valued and remembered in our hearts than our errors or mistakes.

 Gratitude and the actions it stimulates not only generates a sense of well-being, but also fills and strengthens social bonds and friendships.
 This practice of grateful seeing, looking for the good, allows us to see the gift of love–given and received–that is present in our lives.